ROHAN0011/Flask_Web_Application_with_CICD/README.md

 # \# Flask\_Web\_Application\_with\_CICD

-<h3>This is the beginner level DevOps project.
+<h3>This is the *Beginner Level* DevOps project.
 Very good for the students and the tech freshers who wants to build their carrier in DevOps domain</h3>

 <h2>Learn.......Practice........Apply</h2>